-WESTLAKE VILLAGE, Calif.: 14 March 2012 — In a reversal from 2011, satisfaction with communications from gas utilities has improved significantly among business customers, which has contributed to a notable increase in overall satisfaction, according to the J.D.
-Power and Associates 2012 Gas Utility Business Customer Satisfaction StudySM released today.
+WESTLAKE VILLAGE, Calif.: 13 March 2013 — Amid a reduction in local and customer-focused activities, overall customer satisfaction declines among business gas utility customers, according to the J.D.
+Power and Associates 2013 Gas Utility Business Customer Satisfaction StudySM released today.

-New Jersey Natural Gas ranks highest in the East Region for a second consecutive year with a score of 698.
-Following in the regional rankings are National Fuel Gas (679) and Washington Gas (673).
+New Jersey Natural Gas ranks highest in satisfaction in the East region for a third consecutive year, with a score of 670.
+Following in the regional rankings are National Fuel Gas (668) and UGI (660).

-CenterPoint Energy-Midwest and Wisconsin Public Service rank highest in the Midwest Region, in a tie, each achieving a score of 699.
-Following in the regional rankings is MidAmerican Energy (696).
+CenterPoint Energy-Midwest and MidAmerican Energy rank highest in satisfaction in the Midwest region, each achieving a score of 690.
+Following in the regional rankings is Xcel Energy - Midwest (669).

-NW Natural Gas ranks highest in the West Region with a score of 719.
-Following in the regional rankings are Southwest Gas (702) and Cascade Natural Gas (697).
+Southern California Gas Company ranks highest in satisfaction in the West region with a score of 691.
+Following in the regional rankings are Cascade Natural Gas (687) and NW Natural (685).

-The 2012 Gas Utility Business Customer Satisfaction Study is based on online interviews with representatives of more than 10,200 U.S. businesses that spend between $200 and $50,000 monthly on natural gas.
-More than 50 utility brands--each serving more than 25,000 business customers--are included in the study.
-The study was fielded from May to July 2011 and October to December 2011.
+The 2013 Gas Utility Business Customer Satisfaction Study is based on online interviews with representatives of more than 10,100 U.S. businesses that spend $200 or more monthly on natural gas.
+More than 50 utility brands—each serving more than 25,000 business customers—are included in the study.
+The study was fielded from May to July 2012 and October to December 2012.

 About J.D.
 Power and Associates